 Conventional analysis of Korea seems to be incorrect in its view of the probability of North-South reunification.
 The conventional view is that reunification grows more unlikely as the disparity in wealth between the North and South (now far greater than that between West and East Germany in the 1980s) continues to increase, and as young South Koreans, who tend to be more opposed to reunifying with the North, come of age.

 While we have no way of knowing what the odds of reunification are, we should recognize that the logic behind these conventional views is not sound.
-Most South Koreans are Baby Boomers or senior citizens, so the issue of young Koreans tending to oppose the idea of reunification may not be nearly as relevant as one might think, even for t.
+Most South Koreans are Baby Boomers or senior citizens, so the issue of young Koreans tending to oppose the idea of reunification may not be nearly as relevant as one might think, even if we do accept the premise that public opinion will help determine the relationship between the two Koreas.
 An estimated 58 percent of South Koreans in general favour reunification.